vitejs/vite/docs/config/index.md

   })
   ```

-  By default, ESBuild is applied to `ts`, `jsx` and `tsx` files.
+  By default, esbuild is applied to `ts`, `jsx` and `tsx` files.
 You can customize this with `esbuild.include` and `esbuild.exclude`, which can be a regex, a [picomatch](https://github.com/micromatch/picomatch#globbing-features) pattern, or an array of either.

-  In addition, you can also use `esbuild.jsxInject` to automatically inject JSX helper imports for every file transformed by ESBuild:
+  In addition, you can also use `esbuild.jsxInject` to automatically inject JSX helper imports for every file transformed by esbuild:

   ```js
   export default defineConfig({